isomerpages/cris-actris/_about-us/About ACTRIS.md

 <img style="width:150px" height="auto" width="100%" src="/images/About%20Us/actris-logo-1.png">
 </div>
 <h2>We Are ACTRIS</h2>
-<p>ACTRIS was established on 20 April 2020 to meet increasing demand for
+<p>ACTRIS was established in April 2020 to meet the increasing clinical demand
-cellular therapy, process development, product manufacturing, and characterisation to support clinical applications.
-To advance Singapore’s position as an innovation-led biomedical hub, ACTRIS also offers value-added services such as workforce training and regulatory support for the delivery of cellular therapies to patients.</p>
-<p>ACTRIS has obtained Good Manufacturing Practices (GMP) certification and
-Manufacturer’s License (ML) from Health Sciences Authority (HSA), ensuring quality compliance in cellular therapy manufacturing and clinical services.</p>
+for cellular therapeutics to treat various life-threatening diseases.&nbsp;</p>
+<p>Its vision is to be the national and regional centre of excellence for
+facilitating discovery, process development, and manufacturing of cellular-based therapeutics across the broad spectrum of immunotherapy and regenerative medicine, encompassing both investigational and approved products for Singapore.</p>
+<p>Through its specialised infrastructure and skilled workforce, ACTRIS aims
-<p>ACTRIS’s mandate is to strengthen the entire cellular therapy value chain
-by supporting translational research and development, manufacturing, clinical service delivery, and commercialisation, serving healthcare, academic and industrial sectors.</p>
+to promote and support the entire value chain of the cell therapy ecosystem by enabling translational research and development, manufacturing, clinical service provision, and commercialisation across the healthcare, academic and industrial sectors.&nbsp;</p>
+<p>In addition, ACTRIS will also provide value-added services such as workforce
+training, regulatory facilitation, and the standardisation of ancillary materials pertaining to the delivery of cellular therapy to patients.</p>
+<p>ACTRIS is a programme of CRIS.</p>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width:300px" height="auto" width="100%" src="/images/About%20Us/intro-pic-1.png">